GT-ARC/opaca-core/doc/user-management.md

 ### MongoDB Docker Container

-Set `DB_EMBED: false` to connect to a externally running MongoDB service.
+Set `DB_EMBED: false` to connect to an externally running MongoDB service.
 Recommended for production usage.

 The configuration for the MongoDB consists of following two environment variables: